 Wells Fargo Business Secured Card: Best Alternative to a Prepaid Business Card

 The Wells Fargo Business Secured Card is not a prepaid business debit card, but it lets business owners build business credit.
 No other cards on our list allow for that.
 In all other ways, this card acts as a prepaid card, as your spending limit is equal to the amount of money you deposit in your account, up to $25,000.
-There’s no monthly fee, but you’ll be charged an ongoing variable annual percentage rate (APR) of 16.65%.
+There’s no monthly fee, but you’ll be charged an ongoing variable annual percentage rate on unpaid balances.

 Wells Fargo Business Secured Card Costs

 - Credit line: Deposit $500 to $25,000 in a collateral account, which equals the amount of your credit line

 - Ongoing APR: 15.15% variable, which adjusts with the prime rate

 - Annual fee: $25 per card on up to 10 cards maximum

 This is a secured business credit card, so there are ongoing fees if you carry a balance, which is different from a prepaid business credit card.
 The annual fee replaces monthly fees charged by the prepaid business credit cards on our list.

 How to Load Funds on the Wells Fargo Business Secured Card